 6. Ointments and gels provide fast and effective pain relief.

-Ointments and gels are often used by physical therapists and physicians for relief — and for good reason.
-For instance, Penetrex Pain Relief Cream is a fast and effective product that can be used on many aching or sore areas of the body for a variety of conditions.
+Gels and ointments, like magnesium oil sprays, are often used by physical therapists and physicians for relief — and for good reason.
+For instance, Penetrex Pain Relief Cream is a fast and effective arthritis pain-relief cream that can be used on many aching or sore areas of the body for a variety of conditions.
 Penetrex is made up of high-quality ingredients that have been clinically proven to help alleviate osteoarthritic pain, including arnica, glucosamine, and Boswellia serrata.
 It incorporates the most recent advancements in skin penetration and emulsification technology to ensure that the ingredients are effectively absorbed by the outer layer of the skin and delivered to the affected area.

 Also highly recommended, Biofreeze Pain Relief Gel is the number one clinically-recommended pain relief gel on the market and has been used by physical therapists and massage therapist for years.
 When Biofreeze is applied, one of the active ingredients, menthol, binds to temperature-sensitive receptors in the skin.
 Activating these receptors reduces pain through the body’s natural pain-relieving systems.
 It works very similar to ice, but it can be applied at any time and is much more convenient.